davepinch/pinchy.cc/content/topics/places/islands/indian-island/indian-island.md

 ---
 title: "Indian Island"
-island of:
+adjacent to:
+  - "note: clockwise from northernmost point"
+  - Kilsut Harbor
+  - Scow Bay
+  - Oak Bay
+  - Port Townsend Canal
   - Port Townsend Bay
-  - Oak Bay
-  - Admiralty Inlet
+island in:
   - Jefferson County, Washington
   - Washington
 note: Wikipedia does not have an article for the Island itself.
 It does have an article for the unincorporated community of the same name.